adelshb/quantum-portfolio-optimization/README.md

-# Portfolio Optimization via Variational Quantum Eigensolver Optimization
+# Portfolio Optimization on a Quantum computer

-Qiskit implementation of a Portfolio Optimization via Variational Quantum Eigensolver (VQE) optimization.
+Qiskit implementation of a Portfolio Optimization.

  ## Requirements
  * Python 3.8+